denyzhirkov/public/help/access/file-manager.md

 * Scripts and functions

-The file manager connects the Datagrok persistent file storage and can easily create new connections to access any file from within Datagrok storage:
+The file manager connects the Datagrok persistent file storage and can easily create new connections to access any file from other data storage:

 * Dropbox
 * Files